-Gene Herrick, AP photographer who covered the Korean war and civil rights, dies at 97
+Gene Herrick, AP photographer who covered the Korean War and civil rights, dies at 97

 And I said, ‘No. What is it?’
 He said, ‘Those are bullets!' ... so I got off the road and got in the ditch with him.
 But I got some really nice pictures."

-He retired from the AP in 1970 to start a second career working with the developmentally disabled in Columbus, and later in Rocky Mount, Virginia.
+He formally retired from the AP in 1972, and enjoyed a second career working with the developmentally disabled in Columbus, and later in Rocky Mount, Virginia.

 At age 91, Herrick was inducted into the Virginia Communications Hall of Fame at Virginia Commonwealth University – an event he considered a highlight of his life.